ykushch/ngInfiniteScroll/README.md

 Testing
 -------

-ngInfiniteScroll uses Testacular for its unit tests.
+ngInfiniteScroll uses Karma for its unit tests.
 Note that you will need [PhantomJS](http://phantomjs.org/) on your path, and the `grunt-cli` npm package installed globally if you wish to use grunt (`npm install -g grunt-cli`).
 Then, install the dependencies with `npm install`.

  * `grunt test` - continually watch for changes and run tests in PhantomJS and Chrome
  * `npm test` - run tests once in PhantomJS only

+If you have problems connecting to the PhantomJS instance when running tests, please ensure you're using the latest version of Node.js.